top of page

 The inquiry follows five key stages:

-1. Define – What are we trying to improve?
+1. Define – What needs improving?

 2. Discover – What is already working well?